hump-coder/ha-relay-controller/README.md

 It exposes a `switch` entity for basic on/off control and `number` entities named `Pump Pulse`, `Controller Tx Power` and `Receiver Tx Power`.
 The controller enforces a minimum transmit power defined by `MIN_TX_OUTPUT_POWER`.

+On boot the controller sends a `STATUS` request to the receiver.
+The receiver responds with a `HELLO` message containing its current configuration (currently just transmit power).
+If the values differ from those the controller has persisted from previous MQTT commands it will resend the appropriate configuration messages.